Italian flight attendants strip off to protest working conditions

 Former Alitalia flight attendants protested this week against job losses and pay cuts in a particularly Italian way -- by taking their clothes off.

-At the Campidoglio -- the center of power in Rome for around 2,000 years, whose main square was redesigned by Michelangelo -- about 50 female former flight attendants, who turned up in their Alitalia uniforms, then removed them to stand in their underwear, chanting "We are Alitalia."
+At the Campidoglio -- the center of power in Rome for around 2,000 years and whose main square was redesigned by Michelangelo -- about 50 female former flight attendants turned up in their Alitalia uniforms, then removed them to stand in their underwear, chanting "We are Alitalia."
 Theirs was a demonstration to protest not only against their job losses, but also against the contracts awarded to those who have been retained by ITA Airways.

 Trade unions say that those who have stayed are being paid less.